Apple to tutor women in tech in bid to diversify industry

 The idea behind the new camp is to keep women interested and immersed in the field, said Esther Hare, Apple's senior director of world developer marketing.

+Apple's training camp is "a great step forward," said Lorrain Hariton, CEO of Catalyst, a group that fights for equal rights for women workers.
+"There a lot of talented women in technology.
+Hopefully, this helps set a tone for the entire industry."

-It's not clear how much of a dent Apple's new program will have.
+But it's not clear how much of a dent Apple's new program will make.
 Google also offers training for girls and women pursuing careers in technology, but its program hasn't done much to diversify the workforce so far.
 Women were hired for nearly 25 percent of Google's technology jobs in 2017, up from nearly 21 percent in 2014, according to the company.

-But industry critics have accused the technology companies of discriminating again women through a male-dominated hierarchy that has ruled the industry for decades.
+But industry critics have accused the technology companies of discriminating against women through a male-dominated hierarchy that has ruled the industry for decades.

 Apple isn't saying how much it is spending on the initiative, though beyond travel expenses, the company will be relying on its current employees to lead the sessions.